 - Disinfection by-products (DBPs) such as trihalomethanes (TTHMs) and Haloacetic acids (HAAs) are formed when chlorine is used to disinfect water.
 Some people who drink water containing trihalomethanes or haloacetic acids over the MCL, over many years, may have an increased risk of getting cancer.
 The Town has been working diligently to reduce DBPs in our distribution system.
 In 2015 we installed an aeration system in our one-million-gallon water tank.
 We also use automatic fire hydrant flushers to improve water circulation in strategic locations.
 An additional aeration system was added to Scuffling Hill Tank in September of 2017.
-We have seen a significant reduction in both HAA5 and TTHM formation since we implemented flushing at Doe Run and Hollywood Boulevard in 2018.
-2021 was no different, as we continued to see HAA5 and TTHM results at or below 2020 levels.
+We have seen a significant reduction in both HAA5 and TTHM formation since we implemented flushing at Doe Run and Hollywood Drive in 2018.
+2022 HAA5 and TTHM levels rose somewhat from 2021 levels.
+This is attributed to malfunctioning piece which is in the process of being repaired and hopefully will back up and running by the 1st quarter of 2023.

-- ADDITIONAL INFORMATION FOR LEAD:
+- ADDITIONAL INFORMATION FOR LEAD :

 Rocky Mount has had very good lead and copper test results over the years.
 Due to our good performance, the Town is only required to sample every three years under current EPA regulations.
 After the Flint Michigan incident, we reviewed our data and adjusted to further improve our water quality.
 Our most recent round of testing in September 2020 was our best yet.
 We will be sampling for lead and copper again between June and September of 2023.
-It should be noted that EPA had updated the current Lead and Copper rule, while this doesn't effect our 2023 sampling period future sampling periods will be somewhat different.
+It should be noted that EPA had updated the current Lead and Copper rule, while this doesn't affect our 2023 sampling period, future sampling periods will be somewhat different.
 There will be more information on that as we continue to receive guidance from The Virginia Department of Health and the EPA.
 However, one of the first steps is for us to conduct a lead service line (LSL) inventory throughout the Town.
 We are currently in the process of beginning this inventory and look forward to making the necessary steps to provide the level of water quality that you have come to expect and deserve.